eloyUA/Birthday-Notifier-Debian/README.md

 ```
 sudo apt install libnotify-bin
 ```
 Finally, the birthday-notifier will installed.
-You can verify write:
+You can verify it write:
 ```
 birthday-notifier --version
 ```

-#### 2.2 Installation with debian pakage (creating .deb from source code)
+#### 2.2 Installation with debian package (creating .deb from source code)
 First, you clone this repository and change of directory:
 ```
 git clone https://github.com/eloyUA/Birthday-Notifier-Debian